 - Hongik University: Hongik Daehakgyo (홍익대학교), widely considered to be one of the best art universities in Korea, lends this area its Hongdae (홍대) nickname with its first and third characters.
 It also infuses the neighborhood with its cool, artistic vibe.

 The best street in the area is Eoulmadang-ro (어울마당로), which sometimes is translated into English as Hongik University Street.
 This street once was the back street behind a freight rail line, but it has been redesigned several times starting in the 1990s to be an attractive, self-described people "friendly" street flanked with bars, BBQ restaurants, and lots of snack foods.
-In the evenings, street performers take over the entire stretch and the whole place effectively becomes a stage.
+In the evenings, street performers often take over the entire stretch and the whole place effectively becomes a stage.
 It's a lot of fun.

-We've mapped out the best walks in the area below.
+We have mapped out the best walks in the area below.
 We generally enjoy walking the smaller, charming streets between Ewha and Sinchon and again around Hongik University.
 We typically prefer to take the metro between Sinchon and Hongik University, but we've also mapped out a tolerable "backdoor" route between Sinchon and Hongik for those who would prefer an on foot option, as well.

 How to Get Here: Take the Green Line (Line 2) toward the west.
 If you wish to follow our suggested walks, we think that the best exits to use are Ewha Womans University, Exit 3; Sinchon, Exit 2 (or duck through the U-Plex Mall); and Hongik University, Exit 9.
 Depending on your next destination, it may make sense to return to Hongik University station or it may be more logical to use Sangsu Station, Exit 1, on the Brown Line (Line 6).